CoenraadS/libtiff-wasm/README.md

 ## Demo

-Launch `index.html` in a browser for a basic file picker demo to display a TIFF image
+Serve `demo/index.html` for a basic file picker demo to display a TIFF image

 ## License